It's harassment if your landlord tries to force you to leave by disrupting your life. Find out what you can do to stop it.

 Find out more about how the council can help if you're illegally evicted.

 For urgent advice call Shelter's free housing advice helpline on 0808 800 4444.

 Get help from the Ombudsman

 You might be able to make a complaint to the Local Government Ombudsman about private landlord harassment.

 Get an injunction

 Legal aid is available for injunctions against landlords who harass tenants.

 An injunction is a court order that orders someone to do something or stop doing something.
 You'll need the help of a solicitor or adviser to get one.

 You may be eligible for legal aid if you claim certain benefits or have a low income.

-Contact Civil Legal Advice to find out if you can get legal aid to help you get an injunction.
+Contact Civil Legal Advice to find out if you can receive legal aid to help you get an injunction.